MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/custom-canvas-pushpin-example.md

 ---
 title: "Custom Canvas Pushpin Example | Microsoft Docs"
-description: Provides a code example that shows how to create a custom pushpin image using the toDataURL HTML5 canvas. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to dynamically create a custom image using the HTML5 canvas toDataURL function to generate a base64 image string which is then passed into the icon property of the pushpin. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""